 The loss of brain cells that produce acetylcholine, a neurotransmitter that is active in the transmission of nerve impulses was an early finding in AD research.
 It led to the development of the cholinesterase-inhibiting drugs such as donepezil (Aricept®).
 Unfortunately, these medications are symptomatic treatments at best and often achieve only a limited benefit.
 The loss of these particular brain cells, therefore, is thought by many to be an effect rather than a cause of AD.
 In support of that idea is the finding that cell loss includes not only cholinergic cells but other cell types as well.
 Other neurotransmitters such as serotonin are also reduced in AD.

 Some scientists believe that exposure of the brain to a harmful influence is what causes AD.
-There is evidence for toxic effects of aluminum on the brain, for example, though an actual link to AD is considered unlikely by leading researchers.
+Some evidence, for example, suggests a toxic effect of aluminum on the brain, though an actual link to AD remains under investigation and is controversial.

 Head injury is known to result in the appearance of plaques and tangles as well as clinical symptoms of cognitive impairment.
 AD, however, develops in many people who have not sustained head injuries.
 Head injury, therefore, cannot be a necessary step in the development of AD.

 Other theories of AD question whether an immune system run amok or a misguided inflammatory reaction might be significant.
 These theories continue to be explored.

 Is It Something I Ate (Or Didn't Eat)?